Jang Hyun-seung: 2022–present: ABLE

 In September 2022, Hyunseung was signed to label Mine Field under the stage name 'ABLE'.
 He has released a digital single with a city pop genre under his stage name 'ABLE', titled "Feeling" on October 9, 2022.

 Hyunseung released his second extended play, Unparadise, under his stage name 'ABLE' digitally on August 2, 2023.
-The EP includes three singles: 'Paradise', 'Ghetto', and 'Last Night'.
+The EP includes three singles: "Paradise", "Ghetto", and "Last Night".

 Hyunseung had mentioned through a paid communication platform in end-April 2024 that he had left Mine Field and was working with his new agency on music.
-MPLIFY Records, a label under Warner Music Korea, announced Hyunseung as a new artist under the label on April 9, 2025 and he will be making a solo comeback with full scale activities under his personal name 'Jang Hyunseung (장현승)' instead of his previous stage name 'ABLE'.
+MPLIFY Records, a label under Warner Music Korea, announced Hyunseung as a new artist under the label on April 9, 2025 and that he would be making a solo comeback with full-scale activities under his personal name 'Jang Hyunseung (장현승)' instead of his previous stage name 'ABLE'.

 Hyunseung has created his official YouTube channel and has included an introduction video on his channel on April 18, 2025.
 He released a single, titled 'Orbit', on April 29, 2025.